 - When you bring any of these concerns up, they become defensive, down-play it, or gaslight you

-What Does Micro-Cheating Mean About Your Relationship?
+What Does Micro-Cheating Say About Your Relationship?

 Infidelity can happen for various reasons, and some may find it surprising that affairs occur in happy couples as well as miserable ones.
 Even though cheating is different in each relationship and situation, it usually stems from a lack of relationship satisfaction.
-Affairs–including micro cheating–can also be motivated by factors like low-self-esteem, laxed boundaries, poor relationship quality, and more.2,3,4,6
+Affairs–including micro cheating–can also be motivated by factors like low-self-esteem, laxed boundaries, poor relationship quality, and more.2, 3, 4, 6

 Some things micro-cheating might say about your relationship are: